dialmaster/PlexLibraryReport/README.md

 Before you begin, ensure you have met the following requirements:

 - Python 3.6 or higher installed
-- A Plex server running and accessible
+- A Plex server running and accessible (for future features)
-- Plex authentication token
+- Sonarr running and accessible
+- Sonarr API key

 ## Installation